trec-product-search/trec-product-search.github.io/search.md

 - More specific product categories or attributes
 - Related task requirements not explicitly mentioned in the original query

-The output data should be a TSV file with the original query ID, reformulation type (A for automatic, I1-I4 for interactive variations), and the reformulated query text.
+## Submission Format

+Output data should be a TSV file in a 6-column TREC runs format with reformulated query replacing the usual iter column.
+In other words, the output should be a 6-column TSV file with the following columns: qid, reformulated_query, product_id, rank, score, runID.

 ## Annotation and Relevance
 Products retrieved based on the submitted reformulated queries will be pooled and assessed by human evaluators.
 Each product will be assigned a relevance score using the following criteria: